axiezai/factor_analysis/README.md

  - `bfa.m` original `Matlab` code.
  - `vb_factor_analysis.ipynb` the IPython notebook implementation showing an example with AEF MEG dataset.
  - `environment.yml` is the basic requirements to run the IPython notebook.
+ - `nutmeg_data.mat` is the example AEF MEG data.

 ### Set-up:
-Most Python users should have the following packages installed:
+Most Python users should have the following packages installed, if not, please install [anaconda](https://www.anaconda.com/distribution/), which conveniently installs Python, Jupyter notebook, and other commonly used packages:
  - numpy
  - matplotlib
  - scipy
  - qt
+ - jupyter

-If you do not, then clone this repository and set up the conda environment with the command: `conda env create -f environment.yml`
+Or if you do not want to install `anaconda`, then clone this repository and set up the conda environment with the command: `conda env create -f environment.yml`

 ### Usage:
+Simply type `jupyter notebook` in your terminal while in the repository's folder.

 Be careful with the IPython magic for `matplotlib`, it should only be called once.
 The notebook defaults to `%matplotlib inline` where the plots are produced after each cell is run in the notebook, but because notebooks can't update plots in a for-loop (I couldn't figure out the animation capabilities yet), we have to call `%matplotlib qt` once before running the EM portion of the code, then a pop-up window will appear that displays the updating plots.
 If you are repeatedly running a cell with the EM update plots, remove `%matplotlib qt` the second time you run it.

 The notebook starts by loading the data, then goes on a step-by-step walk-through of the factor analysis code, the entire algorithm is then compiled into one function in the end.